jijopu/articles/content/articles/2020/06/sample/_index.md

   label="mn-export-import"
-  caption="It's the total tests done per population in million." alt="alt" link="tpm5.png"
+  caption="It's the total tests done per population in million." alt="alt" link="tpm.png"
  >}}
 While it remains true that the number of fatalities has very little to do with low testing rates, countries that effectively tested more people have been able to ease lockdowns earlier than the ones that tested less.
 Consequently, the lackluster stats of India in terms of testing metrics might not directly have an impact on the mortality rate as one would expect.
 However, the prolonged lockdown and increment in the severity of the virus spread in certain states despite the social distancing measures could be a linear consequence of a lower testing rate.
 Accordingly, discovering tests done per a million people is in theory a more dependable approach to determine the proportion of people who are being tested.
 Nonetheless, the parameter fails to account for the size of the outbreak in the respective states.

+With strict social distancing measures implemented in the initial stages of virus spread, the intention of states was to slow down the pace of contagion.
+However, it's not possible to gain control over the infection just by shutting down the whole country.
+Rather accelerated and perpetual testing are the chief factors that actually count during the culmination of a lockdown period.
+The state of Kerala had a high test rate initially, which gradually declined over time.
+However, their early and effective judgments upheld the state's control over the caseload significantly.
 {{< rawhtml >}}
 <figure class="fullwidth">
   <div id="66e39982-8da8-44e6-8fe9-e11f57207cbf" class="plotly-graph-div" style="height:600px; width:100%;"></div>